VEDA00133912/InvisibleCursor-Bookmarklet/README.md

 3. Run it again and it will appear again

 > [!IMPORTANT]
-> If your device is controlled by a school or company, policies may block the bookmarklet from running.
+> If your device is controlled by a school or company, policies may block the bookmarklet from running<br>
 > Cannot be run on Google's home screen